-1. In the PAC Manager main window, click the Inspect button The Inspect window opens.

-If you have used the Inspect window before, the last device you inspected is shown in the Device Name field, and current Status Read information appears in the window.
+- 1. In the PAC Manager main window, click the Inspect button [.
+The Inspect window opens. - If you haven't used the Inspect window before, no data is displayed in the Status Read pane. - If you have used the Inspect window before, the last device you inspected is shown in the Device Name field, and current Status Read information appears in the window.